Concordium/concordium.github.io/source/mainnet/net/references/query-node.rst

 This prints a JSON list containing any such pending updates.
 As before you can also pass a block hash to the command to query a specific block.

-Baker queries
+Validator queries
 ==============

-Earliest time a baker may be expected to bake a block
+Earliest time a validator may be expected to make a block
 -----------------------------------------------------

 .. code-block:: console

-    $concordium-client baker win-time 1
+    $concordium-client validator win-time 1
-    Baker 1 is expected to bake no sooner than:
+    Validator 1 is expected to bake no sooner than:
     Thu, 26 Oct 2023 07:01:26 UTC  (in 34s 699ms)

-Get the projected earliest time at which a particular baker will be required to bake a block.
+Get the projected earliest time at which a particular validator will be required to make a block.

-If the baker is not a baker for the current reward period, this returns a timestamp at the start of the next reward period.
-If the baker is a baker for the current reward period, the earliest win time is projected from the current round forward, assuming that each round after the last finalized round will take the minimum block time.
+If the validator is not a validator for the current reward period, this returns a timestamp at the start of the next reward period.
+If the validator is a validator for the current reward period, the earliest win time is projected from the current round forward, assuming that each round after the last finalized round will take the minimum block time.
 (If blocks take longer, or timeouts occur, the actual time may be later, and the reported time in subsequent queries may reflect this.)
-At the end of an epoch (or if the baker is not projected to bake before the end of the epoch) the earliest win time for a (current) baker will be projected as the start of the next epoch.
+At the end of an epoch (or if the validator is not projected to make a block before the end of the epoch) the earliest win time for a (current) validator will be projected as the start of the next epoch.

-One can supply the ``--poll`` option in order to continuously receive updates of when the supplied baker may be expected to bake a block.
+One can supply the ``--poll`` option in order to continuously receive updates of when the supplied validator may be expected to make a block.

 This query is only supported from protocol version 6 and onwards.